Quotients of the holomorphic 2-ball and the turnover: Discreteness: fundamental quadrangle of bisectors

 Given pairwise ultraparallel complex geodesics $C_1,C_2,C_3$, the oriented triangle of bisectors $\Delta(C_1,C_2,C_3)$ is simply the union $B[C_1,C_2]\cup B[C_2,C_3]\cup B[C_3,C_1]$ of oriented segments of bisectors.
 Each such segment is a side of the oriented triangle and each of the complex geodesics $C_1,C_2,C_3$ is a vertex of the triangle.
 The triangle is {\it transversal\/} if the full bisectors containing its sides intersect transversally along the common slices.

 Given three ultraparallel complex geodesics $C_1,C_2,C_3$ there are two possible orientations for a triangle of bisectors with vertices $C_1,C_2,C_3$.
-Assuming that such a triangle is transversal, its {\it counterclockwise orientation} is the one providing an acute oriented angle from $B[C_3,C_1]$ and $B[C_1,C_2]$.
-By \cite[Lemma 2.13]{discbundles}, this implies that the oriented angles from $B[C_1,C_2]$ to $B[C_2,C_3]$ and from $B[C_2,C_3]$ to $B[C_3,C_1]$ are both acute as well; moreover, in this case, each side of the triangle is contained in the sector determined by the other two.
+Assuming that such a triangle is transversal, its {\it counterclockwise orientation} is the one providing an oriented angle from $B[C_3,C_1]$ to $B[C_1,C_2]$ in~$(0,\pi)$.
+By \cite[Lemma 2.14]{discbundles}, this implies that oriented angles from $B[C_1,C_2]$ to $B[C_2,C_3]$ and from $B[C_2,C_3]$ to $B[C_3,C_1]$ lie in $(0,\pi)$ as well; moreover, in this case, each side of the triangle is contained in the sector determined by the other two.